 For further details on this topic, see Article 5 GDPR, Principles relating to processing of personal data.

 "Personal data" means any information relating to an identified or identifiable natural person ("data subject").
-An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as:
+An identifiable person is one who can be identified, directly or indirectly, by reference to a particular identifier, such as:

-- or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.
+- One or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.

 For further details on this topic, see Article 4 GDPR, Definitions.